ietf-wg-cellar/ebml-specification/specification.markdown

 `EBML Schema`: A standardized definition for the structure of an `EBML Document Type`.

-`EBML Stream`: An `EBML Stream` is a file that consists of one or many `EBML Documents` that are concatenated together.
+`EBML Stream`: An `EBML Stream` is a file that consists of one or more `EBML Documents` that are concatenated together.

 `Element ID`: The `Element ID` is a binary value, encoded as a `Variable Size Integer`, used to uniquely identify a defined `EBML Element` within a specific `EBML Schema`.